 Origin and development of the Passive House concept

-The term “Passive House” was born in Germany in the 80s of the 20th centuries.
+The term “Passive House” was born in Germany in the 80s of the 20th century.
 Its creators, Wolfgang Feist (German Building and Environment Institute) and Bo Adamson (Lund University, in Sweden), established a series of criteria to build houses that consume the minimum of energy and that offer a very high level of comfort.

-In 1990 the first passivhaus was built in the German city of Darmstadt.
+In 1990 the first Passivhaus was built in the German city of Darmstadt.
 This same city has hosted the Passive House-Institut since the middle of that decade, a public body that controls the passive house standard and criteria.

-It is very important to note that Passive House or Sky Marketing is not a commercial brand, but rather an efficient construction concept based, fundamentally, on the use of the principles of bioclimatic architecture for the construction of buildings and homes.
+It is very important to note that Passive House or Sky Marketing is not a commercial brand, but rather an efficient construction concept-based, fundamentally, on the use of the principles of bioclimatic architecture for the construction of buildings and homes.

 Although this architectural model is applied, above all, to newly built buildings, it can also be used for renovations and renovations.
 In all cases, the priority is to obtain the highest thermal quality in the home, with a comfort temperature of between 20 and 21 degrees throughout the year without using any of the usual air conditioning systems.

-What characteristics do passivhaus houses have?
+What characteristics do Passivhaus houses have?